CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/1-code-along.md

 # Code Along

-In the following "code along" you'll be building a complete Weather App that makes use of the [Darksky API](https://darksky.net).
+In the following "code along" you'll be building a complete Weather App that makes use of the [Darksky API](https://darkskyIn the following "code along" you'll be building a complete Weather App that makes use of the [Darksky API](https://darksky.net)..net).

 Enjoy!